sarahciston/codingcare/posts/0critintro.md

 **These are always-already cooperative systems.
 Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
 TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
 The approach of constantly shifting lenses and destabilizing and viewing as spectra.
 Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
 Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934). and polyphony But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?

+Anna Munster suggests that the form of networks numbs us to their relationality — every network looks like every other and in trying to understand them through seeing them as networks, we lose sense of what's within.
+She suggests focusing less on `forms` and more on `forces`: "—the closures and openings of relations to one another.
+It is at this level of imperceptible flux—of things unforming and reforming relationally" @munsterAesthesiaNetworksConjunctive2013

+Like Erin Manning's a spiral is "more duration than form" @manningAlwaysMoreOne2013 "From habit to invention, from technique to improvisation, the form becomes a folding-through of time in the making." // "An occasion is less an object or a body than a node of relation expressing itself momentarily as this or that—an edging into object, a swerving into body.
+The how or the expressivity of this relational node is the occasion’s subjective form."

 ### Techno

+* **techno**: hybrid, digital, systems-oriented, mr.wizard science, project-driven not damage-centered

 Techno-solutionist...
 Techno-utopian...
 Techno-dystopian...